 Statutory Redundancy payments will depend on factors such as your length of service, your age and your weekly pay.
 As a guide your minimum statutory redundancy payments would be as follows:

 If you are going to be made redundant, or have been made redundant, then you are entitled to work your notice period, be placed on gardening leave, or receive pay in lieu of notice.
-Check your employment contract for details of this, or contact us on 0131 3413 265 for assistance.
+Check your employment contract for details of this, or contact us on 0131 3413 265 or complete our online enquiry form for assistance.

 If you are being offered redundancy or are involved in a redundancy process you may have some concerns and wish advice.